 As one of America’s largest industries, beer is included in the “basket of goods” the government uses to calculate the Consumer Price Index.
 To measure the industry’s full economic impact, the Beer Institute and National Beer Wholesalers Association conduct a “Beer Serves America” study every two years.

-Directly and indirectly, the beer industry employs more than 2.2 million Americans, providing more than $103 billion in wages and benefits.
+Directly and indirectly, the beer industry employs nearly 2.23 million Americans, providing more than $103 billion in wages and benefits.
 The industry pays more than $63 billion in business, personal and consumption taxes.

 The combined economic impact of brewers, distributors, retailers, supply-chain partners and induced industries totaled more than $350 billion in 2016.
 The industry today includes more than 4,000 brewers and importer establishments and 4,760 firms involved in the wholesale supply of beverage alcohol products across the country.